 In the midst of these successes, tragedy struck again.
 The home I built on my subdivision was burned down — dashing my dreams and depleting my finances to nothing.
-I found out later that my ex-mafia husband had it burned down — how dare me to become successful!
+I found out later that my ex-mafia husband had it burned down — how dare I become successful!

 I lost everything — again!

 Tragedy always brings about change.
-It happens like a large space, which opens up so you can fill it with something new.
+It happens like a large space that opens up so you can fill it with something new.
 And, to fill the space requires the courage to let go of certainties.
-I learned to not become attached to owning “things.”
+I learned not to become attached to owning “things.”

 Maria Camille teaching at a vision quest retreat